Talsapar/Automated-Process-in-UIPath-Studio/README.md

 The Flow will choose the correct option according to the comparison between the data in column D and the data in column E in the Excel file.
 At the end of handling the contact, the current date and time will be entered in the "Treated B" cell.

+# All this using the following commands:
+Use Application/Browser, Click, Keyboard Shortcuts, Type Into, Get From Clipboard, If, Assign, Terminate Workflow, Excel Application Scope, Read Cell.